 Instructions

-- Preheat the oven to 425°F. Liberally grease two baking sheets with divided olive oil so the fries do not stick.
-Alternatively, line the baking sheets with parchment paper and grease with olive oil or nonstick cooking spray.1 ½ tablespoons olive oil
+- Preheat the oven to 425°F. Liberally grease two baking sheets with divided olive oil so the fries do not stick.1 ½ tablespoons olive oil

 - Spread the cut zucchini sticks on a lint-free dish towel or paper towels.
 Pat dry to absorb excess moisture.
 Set aside while the breading is prepared.3 small zucchini

-- In a shallow bowl combine the almond flour, parmesan cheese, garlic powder, onion powder, salt, and pepper.
-In another shallow bowl whisk the egg or egg whites until frothy.½ cup almond flour,½ cup grated Parmesan cheese,1 teaspoon dried Italian seasoning,½ teaspoon garlic powder,¼ teaspoon onion powder,¼ teaspoon salt,¼ teaspoon pepper,1 egg, lightly beaten
+- For standard dipping, combine the almond flour, parmesan cheese, garlic powder, onion powder, salt, and pepper in a shallow bowl.
+For faster coating, combine it all in a ziplock bag.
+(TIP: I usually transfer out half the bagged coating, adding it back in as I need more coating) In another shallow bowl whisk the egg or egg whites until frothy.1 cup almond flour, 1 cup grated Parmesan cheese, 2 teaspoons dried Italian seasoning, 1 teaspoon garlic powder, ½ teaspoon onion powder, ¾ teaspoon salt, ¼ teaspoon pepper, 1 large egg

 Baked